 Packets stored in vif RX rings are polled by a polling task.
 Then the polled packets are processed by a processing task and put into a target vif TX rings.

-Polling and processing tasks are performed into Linux threads.
-These threads are are automatically spawned by the vrouter onto a well-defined CPU list.
+Polling and processing tasks are performed by Linux threads.
+These threads are automatically spawned by the vrouter with a well-defined CPU list.
 The vrouter is running as many as polling and processing threads as the number of polling and processing CPU allocated to the vrouter (defined in CPU_LIST DPDK vrouter variable).

 The first polling and processing threads is named lcore10, the next one is named lcore11, and so on.
 Hence if a DPDK vrouter has been configured with 4 polling and processing CPU into its CPU list, 4 threads will be launched: lcore10, lcore11, lcore12 and lcore13.

 Each lcore10 and higher started by a DPDK vrouter is a polling a processing thread.
-They are running onto a single CPU listed into CPU_LIST variable.
-We will use indifferently in the next sections the term lcore or thread to speak about a vrouter thread pinned to a single CPU.
+They are running onto a single CPU listed defined by CPU_LIST variable.
+We will use interchangeably in the next sections the term lcore or thread to speak about a vrouter thread pinned to a single CPU.

 Single Queue versus Multi-Queue NIC